QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 💥 Create a malicious packet, or send mass requests.

-➡️ See DDoS, Reflection/amplification DoS, Smurf DDoS, or the ping of death.
+➡️ See DDoS, Reflection/amplification DoS, Smurf DDoS, or the ping of death, Spoofed disconnect attack, CTS flood...
 </div><div>

 <p class="text-center">👉 Solutions or tools 👈</p>